 Explore the books

-I hope you and your teenager enjoy exploring the books on the list this summer.
+I hope you and your teenager enjoy exploring the books on the list.
 All these books should give you food for thought and should inspire discussion.

 Let us know which of the books you have read and what you think of them.